 We have incurred net losses since our inception.
 In recent years, our operations have consisted primarily of conducting preclinical studies and clinical trials, raising capital and undertaking other research and development initiatives.
-To date, we have not generated any revenue, other than license and other revenue, and we have primarily financed our operations through public offerings and private placements of our equity securities, issuances of convertible promissory notes and loan agreements.
-As of March 31, 2022, we had an accumulated deficit of \$263.1 million.
-We recorded net losses of \$7.6 million and \$7.4 million for the three months ended March 31, 2022 and 2021, respectively.
+To date, we have not generated any revenue to sustain present activities, and we have primarily financed our operations through public offerings and private placements of our equity securities, issuances of convertible promissory notes, loan agreements and license agreements.
+As further described in Note 13 to the financial statements, on August 8, 2022, we entered into a Purchase and Sale Agreement pursuant to which we sold our rights to receive royalty and milestone payments due to us related to XIPERE and certain SCS Microinjector license agreements in exchange for up to \$65 million, including an initial payment of \$32.5 million.
+As of June 30, 2022, we had an accumulated deficit of \$270.9 million.
+We recorded net losses of \$7.8 million and \$6.1 million for the three months ended June 30, 2022 and 2021, respectively, and net losses of \$15.5 million and \$13.4 million for the six months ended June 30, 2022 and 2021, respectively.
 We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development for and obtaining regulatory approval of our product candidates, as well as discovering compounds and developing proprietary formulations to utilize with our SCS Microinjector.

 We expect to continue to incur significant and increasing operating losses at least for the next several years.
 We do not expect to generate significant product or license and other revenue unless and until XIPERE is successfully commercialized by our licensees or until we successfully complete development of, obtain regulatory approval for and commercialize additional product candidates, either on our own or together with a third party.
 Our financial results may fluctuate significantly from quarter to quarter and year to year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
-We expect clinical trial expenses to increase in 2022 as a result of our ongoing Phase 1/2a clinical trial of CLS-AX, the preparation of a Phase 2b clinical trial of CLS-AX, as well as continuing our pipeline development.
-We also will continue our efforts to seek to discover, research and develop additional product candidates and regulatory approvals in additional regions for XIPERE for the treatment of macular edema associated with uveitis.
+We expect clinical trial expenses to increase during the remainder of 2022 as a result of our ongoing Phase 1/2a clinical trial of CLS-AX, the preparation of a Phase 2 clinical trial of CLS-AX, as well as continuing our pipeline development.
+We also will continue our efforts to seek to discover, research and develop additional product candidates.
 Based on our current research and development plans, we expect to have sufficient resources to fund our planned operations for at least the next twelve months.